clebert/pageobject/docs/api-references/class.md

 Selects the specified descendant component of this component.

-- If the selected component points to multiple DOM elements, an error is thrown during a search.
+- If the selected component points to multiple DOM elements, an error is thrown during an element search.

 **Parameters:**